yannbellot/free-framer-components/README.md

-# Figleaf components for Framer
+# Figleaf package for Framer

 Figleaf is a package fo two compoenents, allows the designer to create graphic elements and textures close to those found in nature without coding :